marjoram

 todos: [] satisfies Todo[],

-newTodo: '',
+newTodo: "",

-filter: 'all' satisfies 'all' | 'active' | 'completed',
+filter: "all" satisfies "all" | "active" | "completed",

 // Computed properties for derived state

-filteredTodos: (vm) => {
+filteredTodos: vm => {

 switch (vm.filter) {

-case 'active': return vm.todos.filter(t => !t.completed);
+return vm.todos.filter(t => !t.completed);

-case 'completed': return vm.todos.filter(t => t.completed);
+return vm.todos.filter(t => t.completed);

-default: return vm.todos;
+return vm.todos;

 }